petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 # Store Emails

 You can configure Liferay to send email notifications for different events that happen in your store.
 To do this, you must use a notification template that is customizable and defines the content of an email.
-When sending emails, you can use wildcards that are available out-of-the-box (OOTB) or specify an email address.
+When sending emails, you can use wildcards that are available out-of-the-box (OOTB) or enter email addresses.

 ```{note}
 To use notifications in Commerce, you must first configure the mail settings for Liferay DXP.
 See [Configuring Mail](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/setting-up-liferay/configuring-mail.html) for more information.